 Students admitted to Bryn Mawr College as first-time undergraduate students are automatically considered for the Bryn Mawr Merit Scholarship; no additional application is required.
 Applicants are evaluated using Bryn Mawr’s holistic admission review process, which takes numerous factors into consideration including but not limited to academic coursework and performance, involvement in school and community, leadership qualities, letters of recommendation, quality and content of writing, and potential to contribute in meaningful ways to the Bryn Mawr community.

 Students may receive a Bryn Mawr Merit Scholarship even with no demonstrated financial need.
 Merit scholarships may be awarded to U.S. citizens and permanent residents.
 Awards range from $12,000-$30,000 per year.
 Scholarships are non-negotiable and only awarded at the time of admission.
 Merit scholarships are awarded for a maximum of eight semesters and renewable provided that the student is enrolled full-time at Bryn Mawr.

 About 68 percent of students receive need-based financial aid; nearly 75 percent receive some type of financial aid.
 Bryn Mawr is committed to meeting 100 percent of demonstrated need.
-Visit the Student Financial Services page to learn more about the College’s funding policies.
+Visit the Financial Aid website to learn more about the College’s funding policies.